 Tellingly, those closest to the machine seem most concerned by it.
-In February, numerous outlets reported that Silicon Valley executives are raising their own children "tech-free," as far as possible, having observed the effect that overconsumption can have on psychological and social wellbeing.
-Many senior executives are also practicing Buddhists, incorporating mindfulness, meditation, and even extreme fasting into their lives and workspaces.
+In February, numerous outlets reported that Silicon Valley executives are raising their own children ‘tech-free’, as far as possible, having observed the effect that overconsumption can have on psychological and social wellbeing.
+Many senior executives are also practising Buddhists, incorporating mindfulness, meditation and even extreme fasting into their lives and workspaces.

 Most compelling, though, was the option to ‘Deliver Quietly’ or ‘Turn Off’ notifications altogether.
 Imagine: a life without notifications.
 New vistas opening up -- of long, uninterrupted stretches of concentration, articles read in one sitting, an entire dinner without eyes darting down, fingers surreptitiously scrolling, or those improbably long trips to the loo.
 A future, in short, that looks suspiciously like the recent past.
 And how grateful we would be!